iotaledger/identity.rs/docs/DID Communications Research and Specification/i_authentication.md

 }
 ```

-The `signature` provided here must correspond to the `#authentication` public key provided in the DID Document of the identity that the <u>verifier</u> has received earlier.
+The `signature` provided here must correspond to the `#authentication` verification relationship's public key provided in the DID Document of the identity that the <u>verifier</u> has received earlier.
 If that is the case, the identifier is authenticated successfully.

 [Source 1: Jolocom Authentication](https://jolocom.github.io/jolocom-sdk/1.0.0/guides/interaction_flows/#authentication);